luiul/retoure/README.md

 - Set up Sequelize.
 We store the connection to the database in `./config/database.js` and export the variable `db` to out `app.js`.
 Test the connection to the database.
 - Create a model for the resources.
 To simplify the project we create a single model for the transport objects.
 - Create the routes for the project and test them.
 - Add the middleware to finish the interface of the app.
+Add `handlebars`, `css` files in views and public files respectively.

 # 4. Prerequisites